FedECA: Federated External Control Arms for Causal Inference with Time-To-Event Data in Distributed Settings: Methods

-For each patient we access the following covariates: age at diagnosis, ECOG performance status, biological gender and whether or not patients have liver metastasis following the literature~\cite{klein2022comparison} and restrictions due to data availability for each covariate in each center.
+For each patient we access the following covariates: age at diagnosis, ECOG performance status, biological gender determined by self-report and whether or not patients have liver metastasis following the literature~\cite{klein2022comparison} and restrictions due to data availability for covariates in each center.
 We present baseline characteristics for each of the centers in ~\ref{tab:ffcd},\ref{tab:idibigi} and \ref{tab:pancan} respectively for FFCD, IDIBGI and PanCAN.
 We then filter these patients to remove non-informative patients, i.e., patients with missing treatment or survival information.

-The final full distributed cohort consists of $n=514$ patients ($n=153$ for FFCD, $n=166$ for IDIBGI and $n=195$ for PanCAN).
+The final full distributed cohort consists of $n=555$ patients ($n=153$ for FFCD, $n=225$ for IDIBGI and $n=177$ for PanCAN).
 We infer the missing covariates on a per-center basis using MissForest~\cite{stekhoven2012missforest} considering ECOG as a numerical variable because it is ordered and apply minimum-maximum normalization to numerical variables using $[0, 100]$ for age values and $[0.0, 2.0]$ for ECOG loosely following~\cite{klein2022comparison}.